How It works

 Vault Action

-(Vault User) wants to perform an action on their vault.
-Vault user calculates the threshold price for their updated vault, then requests a price quote from an oracle.
+Vault User wants to perform an action on their vault.
+The user calculates the threshold price for their updated vault, then requests a price quote from an oracle.

-(Oracle) receives a request for the latest BTC / USD exchange price.
-Oracle returns a signed price quote, with the requested threshold price and key hash.
+Oracle receives a request for the latest BTC/USD exchange price and returns a signed price quote, including the requested threshold price and key hash.

-(Vault User) constructs a vault update transaction using the data from the price quote.
-Vault user also constructs a request for updating the vault, and sends this information to a guardian along with the price quote.
+Vault User constructs a vault update transaction using the data from the price quote.
+They also prepare a request to update the vault and send this information to a guardian, along with the price quote.

 Vault Liquidation

-(Liquidator) wants to liquidate a vault that has fallen below the threshold price.
-Liquidator uses the data in the vault to request the past quote from the oracle.
+Liquidator wants to liquidate a vault that has fallen below the threshold price.
+The liquidator uses the data in the vault to request the corresponding historical quote from the oracle.

-(Oracle) receives a request for a past quote.
-Oracle checks if the exchange price has surpassed the threshold price of the quote.
-If so, oracle returns a secret key along with the quote.
+Oracle receives the request and checks whether the exchange price has surpassed the threshold price.
+If it has, the oracle returns the secret key along with the original quote.

-( Liquidator) constructs a vault liquidation transaction using the secret key, and sends this information to the guardian along with the price quote.
+Liquidator constructs a vault liquidation transaction using the secret key and sends this to a guardian along with the price quote.

-(Guardian) verifies the liquidation terms, price quote, and transaction.
-If everything checks out, the guardian co-signs the transaction and broadcasts it to the network
+Guardian verifies the liquidation terms, price quote, and transaction.
+If valid, the guardian co-signs and broadcasts the transaction to the network.

 Last updated